 But isn’t everyone more active now?

 In terms of exercise it’s hard to argue that we aren’t more active in terms of Crossfit, Yoga, Circuit Training or walking.
+Check out these really cool sriracha yoga pants that allow you to be more flexible and comfortable for a relaxing session.
 As an example, many of us have wearables like a FitBit or Apple Watch yet the obesity rate is still quite high.
 It surprises people when I say this but we actually eat less calories now than we did even a few years ago and obesity rates are un-phased.
 There is a lot of conjecture on why this is but no one applies a whole lot of science to this discussion.

 If they did here is what they would find.
 Yes, access to food is at an unprecedented level in history and yes, physically we move more but there is a missing piece of the equation.
 We aren’t eating more which belies logic, how do you keep weight down when you eat more and history shows us how.